deltalejo/ceedling-mdb-plugin/README.md

 # Microchip Debugger (MDB) Ceedling Plugin

-Microchip Debugger (MDB) simulator test fixture for [Ceedling](https://github.com/ThrowTheSwitch/Ceedling).
+Microchip Debugger (MDB) test fixture for [Ceedling](https://github.com/ThrowTheSwitch/Ceedling).

-The plugin automatically add the appropriate test fixture to run tests using MDB simulator.
+By default the plugin will override the test fixture tool, taking care of running the tests with MDB and reporting their output to Ceedling.
+You don't have to worry about figuring out how to tell ceedling to run MDB and grab its output, you just have to add and enable the plugin in your project and then you can start running your tests with MDB.

 ## Installation